dmlc/dgl/docs/source/guide/distributed-tools.rst

 specified in :func:`~dgl.distributed.initialize`.

-Below shows an example of launching long live servers and multiple distributed training jobs in a cluster. ``Long Live Servers`` means :class:`DistGraphServer` is launched once only and kept alive even training jobs finish and exit.
+Below shows an example of launching long live servers and multiple distributed training jobs in a cluster. ``Long Live Servers`` means :class:`~dgl.distributed.DistGraph` servers are launched once only and kept alive even training jobs finish and exit.
 Then any following training jobs could fetch graph structures and data from the same servers.
 As a result, we do not need to load graph multiple times which may take a lot of time for large graph.

 Launch long live servers and first group of distributed training job.